Target Grades for Pupils

-Data collections take place three times a year for Years 7and 8, four times a year for Year 9, five times a year for Year 10, and monthly for Year 11.
-Parents will receive a report on their child’s effort and attainment after each data collection.
+Data collections take place three times a year for Years 7, 8 and 9, four times a year for Year 10, and five times a year for Year 11.
+Parents receive a report on their child’s effort and attainment after each data collection.

-The predicted grade is the grade the teacher believes a student will achieve at the end of the course if they continue to maintain current levels of effort, attendance and attainment, and this grade will factor in coursework and/or controlled assessment.
+In Years 9, 10 and 11, pupils are given an Effort Grade and Predicted Grade for each subject.
+The Predicted Grade is the grade that the teacher believes a student will achieve at the end of the course if they continue to maintain current levels of attendance, effort and attainment.
+This grade will factor in all elements of the course including controlled assessment.

 Full Reports are sent home once per year.
 As well as giving an Effort Grade and attainment information, full reports provide parents with a more detailed account of how their child is progressing and what they need to do to improve.